nqureshi/personal-website/public/posts/good-ideas-and-beliefs.md

-My favourite thing about Peter Thiel's <i>invaluable</i> lectures (via [BlakeMasters](http://blakemasters.tumblr.com/)), was Thiel's question: "What do you believe that almost no one else believes?"
-(The business version: "What valuable company is no one building right now?")
+My favourite thing about Peter Thiel's lectures (via [BlakeMasters](http://blakemasters.tumblr.com/)), was Thiel's question: "What do you believe that almost no one else believes?"

-What's elegant about this is that the logic for business mirrors the logic for beliefs.
+This is basically the efficient market hypothesis applied to ideas.

-The business logic is basically the efficient market hypothesis.
 Think of the set of all money-making ideas, and assume that you have a market full of entrepreneurs who want to make money.
 All of the <i>obvious</i> valuable ideas are grabbed and those markets become saturated.
 Only <i>non-obvious</i> ideas remain, and many of those are grabbed, too.

 The bar of difficulty is high: most things have been taken already.
-Only the ideas that lie in unexpected directions are left, and most people don't take those directions, because they don't look like they could work to the average mind.
+Only the ideas that lie in unexpected directions are left, and most people don't take those directions, because they don't look like they could work to the average person.

 Think of it as a treasure hunt, where all the areas of the map that are: